elevee/blog/src/pages/projects/gifbeukeboom.md

 github: "https://github.com/elevee/gif_beukeboom"
 ---

 Gif Beukeboom is a service that converts NHL goals into GIFs and aggregates them onto a website for at-a-glance viewing.
-A companion Slack integration delivers each GIF right into a slack channel shortly after the video goes live on NHL.com's API.
+A companion Slack integration delivers each GIF right into a slack channel shortly after the video goes live on the [NHL](http://www.nhl.com)'s API.

 ### Purpose